 Advanced Care for Patients with Sleep Disorders

-Through professional learning organizations and teaching relationships, Dr. Steinberg became committed to the study of whole body wellness and the role oral health plays throughout the entire health continuum.
-He and Dr. Farahani are very passionate about screening their patients for sleep apnea and TMD disorders, and they understand the oral-systemic whole body connection.
-This knowledge allows them to offer effective treatment such as custom oral appliances to help patients comfortably and successfully manage their sleep disorder.
+Through professional learning organizations and teaching relationships, Dr. Farahani became committed to the study of whole body wellness and the role oral health plays throughout the entire health continuum.
+She is very passionate about screening her patients for sleep apnea and TMD disorders and understands the oral-systemic whole body connection.
+This knowledge allows Dr. Farahani to offer effective treatment such as custom oral appliances to help patients comfortably and successfully manage their sleep disorder.

 Oral appliance therapy can also be combined with continuous positive airway pressure therapy, or CPAP treatment, which is the standard of care for patients with severe sleep apnea.
-Dr. Steinberg and Dr. Farahani are happy to partner with your general physician to ensure that you are receiving treatment for sleep apnea that is most effective for your needs.
+Dr. Farahani is happy to partner with your general physician to ensure that you are receiving treatment for sleep apnea that is most effective for your needs.

 Because of extensive training in sleep and airway disorders, your Austin, TX dentist can help you attain restorative sleep and return to a good night’s rest.

-Give Harmony Dental Wellness a call today to schedule a consultation and learn more about sleep apnea.
+Give Harmony Dental Wellness a call today to schedule a sleep disorder dentistry consultation and learn more about sleep apnea.